R1G0-prog/Software-Engineering-project/README.md

 7. Open your computer's command prompt

-8. Go to the 'backend' file and copy the directory
+8. Go to the 'backend' folder and copy the directory

 9. On the command prompt type: